Here it is:

 “Incrementalism suffocates innovation!” he screams as he throws 3D printers and Chromebooks at teachers.
 And they deserve it.
 The concussions Bruce has generously given them are wake-up calls from the future to those weak-kneed cowards with their stupid twentieth-century books and human relationships and deep thoughts.

 I’d love to go whitewater rafting with Bruce.
 I mean, I used to run an outing program for high school students and I was relentlessly burdened by my responsibility for their safety.
 When we approached a significant rapid, for example, we’d all get out and scout the best line, looking for hazards and setting safety.
 Our locations were remote, and I felt the burden of my training and decision-making deeply.

 Not Bruce; he wouldn’t even stop.
 NO TIME TO ASSESS RISK.
 This river is headed to the future.
 All forward!

 Whew!
 What liberation!
 Quelle excitation!

 Only, Bruce wouldn’t be in the boat with you when you hit the rapid.
 He’d have bailed into the calm water a hundred yards back, headed to collect a fat speaker fee for telling other people what risks they should take with their personal, educational, and financial security.
 He’s already received an education and achieved financial stability.
 He has no skin in the game when it comes to throwing open classroom doors to tech profiteers and advocating exploitive market practices in the name of “entrepreneurialism.”
-Calling for the complete-but-ill-defined disruption of education in the name of a vaguely-understood future is good for Bruce Dixon.
+Calling for the complete-but-ill-defined “disruption” of education in the name of a vaguely-understood future is good for Bruce Dixon.
 If you worry that it might not be good for students, well I have a feeling I know what Bruce would say about that.